-Makeup Artist Resume: Example and Tips
+Makeup Artist Resume: Example & Tips

 A makeup artist works for performers, entertainers, celebrities and other clients to apply makeup and prosthetics for special events, such as weddings and performances.
 This position is ideal for someone with solid cosmetics knowledge as well as the creative ability to achieve a wide range of looks.